 The United States Environmental Protection Agency (EPA) and Generac Power Systems, Inc. (Generac) are pleased to explain your record keeping requirements for compliance with Subpart JJJJ- Standards of Performance for Stationary Spark Ignition Internal Combustion Engines as listed in the Electronic Code of Federal Regulations Title 40 Part 60.
 As the engine purchaser/owner who operates and maintains their certified emergency stationary engine and emission control system according to applicable emission related guidelines as specified in this Owner's Manual, you are required to meet the following notification and record keeping requirements to demonstrate compliance: 1) Maintain documentation that the engine is certified to meet emission standards.
 2) Record keeping of maintenance conducted.
 3) Record keeping of the provision allowing natural gas engines to operate using propane for a maximum of 100 hours per year as an alternate fuel solely during emergency operations provided the engine is not certified to operate on propane.
 4) Meet all compliance notifications submitted to the purchaser/owner and maintain all supporting documentation.
 5) Record keeping of hours of operation, including what classified the operation as emergency and how many hours are spent for non-emergency operation.
-For emergency engines greater than or equal to 130 HP, record keeping of hours of operation begins January 1, 2009; engines are equipped with non-resettable hour meters to facilitate record keeping.
+For emergency engines greater than or equal to 130 HP, record keeping of hours of operation begins January 1, 2011.
+For emergency engines less than 130 HP, record keeping of hours of operation begins January 1, 2019.